Board Directors' biographies

-In 1999, he took over responsibility for the Turin Area at Sanpaolo IMI.
-Subsequently, he was Head of the Milan Province Area at Intesa Sanpaolo until 2008.
+In 1999, he took over responsibility for the Turin Area at Sanpaolo IMI and, subsequently, he was Head of the Milan Province Area at Intesa Sanpaolo until 2008.
 From 2009 he was Regional Manager of the Tuscany-Umbria Area and from 2012 Regional Manager for Tuscany, Umbria, Lazio and Sardinia.
 From 2008 to 2011 he was also General Manager of Banca CR Firenze.
-He subsequently became a Board Director of Banca CR Firenze and then its Deputy Chairperson, a position he held until February 2019 when he also ceased to hold the same position at Cassa di Risparmio di Pistoia e della Lucchesia following the merger by incorporation of the two subsidiaries into Intesa Sanpaolo.
-He was Deputy Chairperson of Intesa Sanpaolo Casa until April 2021 and currently holds the same position at Equiter.
-In 2010, he was awarded the title of Commander of the Order of Merit of the Italian Republic (Commendatore).
+He subsequently became a Board Director of Banca CR Firenze and then its Deputy Chair, a position he held until February 2019 when he also ceased to hold the same position at Cassa di Risparmio di Pistoia e della Lucchesia following the merger by incorporation of the two subsidiaries into Intesa Sanpaolo.
+He was a Board Director of Intesa Sanpaolo Casa until April 2021 and currently serves as Deputy Chair at Equiter.
+Since 2019 he has been a Board Director of the Parchi Monumentali Bardini Peyron Foundation.

 Bruno Picca (Paesana, 1950).

-After working as a researcher at the Turin-based Fondazione Giovanni Agnelli (1971-1974) and following an assignment at SIP S.p.A. (now Telecom) in the management control sector (1974-1976), he worked for all of its professional career at Sanpaolo (now Intesa Sanpaolo), where he held several positions first in the territorial branches and then at the Head Office in the sectors of General Secretariat, Shareholdings, Management Control, Finance and Branch coordination.
+After working as a researcher at the Turin-based Fondazione Giovanni Agnelli (1971-1974) and following an assignment at SIP S.p.A. (now Telecom) in the management control sector (1974-1976), he worked for all of its professional career at Sanpaolo (now Intesa Sanpaolo), where he held several positions first in the territorial branches and then at the Head Office in the sectors of General Secretariat, Shareholdings, Financial Statements, Management Control, Finance and Branch coordination.
 In 1997, he was appointed Deputy General Manager “Financial” at Sanpaolo IMI.
 From 2001 to 2004, he was the Manager of the Italian Banking Network of Sanpaolo IMI Group and also held the position of Managing Director of Banco di Napoli.
 From the end of 2004 until the end of 2006, he was Chief Financial Officer of the Sanpaolo IMI Group.
-In 2007, after the merger with Intesa, he was Head of the Administration Governance Area and the Manager responsible for preparing the Intesa Sanpaolo Group’s financial reports.
-From 16 June 2008 he served as Chief Risk Officer of the Intesa Sanpaolo Group.
+In 2007, after the merger with Intesa, he was appointed Head of the Administration Governance Area and the Manager responsible for preparing the Intesa Sanpaolo Group’s financial reports and, from 16 June 2008, he served as Chief Risk Officer of the Intesa Sanpaolo Group.